SamuelNicaise/variantconvert/README.md

 ### Method
 Each SV from an AnnotSV tsv file is represented with 2 types of lines:
-- An annotation on the “full” length of the SV.
+- An annotation on the "full" length of the SV.
 Every SV are reported, even those not covering a gene.
-- An annotation of the SV “split” by gene.
+- An annotation of the SV "split" by gene.
 This type of annotation gives an opportunity to focus on each gene overlapped by the SV.
 Thus, when a SV spans over several genes, the output will contain as many annotations lines as genes covered.

 In the converted VCF, each SV is represented with only 1 line.
 All the annotations (full & split) are reported in the INFO field.
 For one SV, all values from a same tsv output column are merged with a "|".